terascope/teraslice/docs/api.md

 ]
 ```

-#### GET /v1/ex/{jobId}/errors/{exId}
+### GET /v1/ex/{jobId}/errors/{exId}

-This endpoint will return an array of all errors from the specified execution from oldest to newest
+This endpoint will return an array of all errors from the specified execution from oldest to newest.

-Note that elasticsearch has a window size limit of 10000, please use from to get more if needed
+**Note:** Elasticsearch has a window size limit of 10000, please use from to get more if needed

-QUERY OPTIONS:
+**QUERY OPTIONS:**

 - `from: number = 0`
 - `size: number = 100`
 - `sort: string = "_updated:asc"`

-size is the number of documents returned, from is how many documents in and sort is a lucene query
+Size is the number of documents returned, from is how many documents in and sort is a lucene query.

-USAGE:
+**USAGE:**

 ```sh
 $ curl 'localhost:5678/v1/ex/863678b3-daf3-4ea9-8cb0-88b846cd7e57/errors'